 “I expected Faith, but an ambassador with her banner will suffice.
 The Mountain metes what means it may.
 Welcome to Virgil Blue’s courtyard.
 Did you climb here just to give gifts?”

 “I’m a photographer.”
 Jay showed Jango his camera.
 “You gave Faith centipede powder in Wyoming.
 She shared it with me, and I was intrigued.
-I had to meet the man behind the bugs.
+I had to meet the men behind the bugs.
 Before I left, Faith gave me that card and cricket.
-I know she’d be here if not for personal reasons.”
+I know she’d be here if she could.”

-Jango took the camera and scrolled through photos.
-He displayed unbecoming digital savvy for someone almost a hundred.
+Jango took the camera and scrolled through photos; he had unbecoming digital savvy for someone almost a hundred.
 “Wise to take no photos of Virgil Green’s congregation.
 They’re quite protective.”
 At one photo Jango flinched; the reaction made Jay flinch as well, but as Jango examined more photos, he laughed and punched Jay in the shoulder.
 “You had me worried with the mailbox.”

 The old monk gave Jay his camera, displaying the bird statue sheltering a toddler with its wings on a box of candles.
 “The mailbox.
 My vision isn’t as good as it used to be, and that’s a small screen.
 I thought it was a real bird.”